-The Statewide Osteopathic Program is a unified, statewide program providing excellent osteopathic education and curriculum at all of the UW DFMCH residency sites: Baraboo, Eau Claire/Augusta, La Crosse, Madison, Milwaukee, and Wausau.
-The Osteopathic Program includes ALL osteopathic residents from each statewide location.
-The presence of both osteopathic and allopathic physicians strengthens the programs and educational/clinical experiences for all, including patients.
+The Statewide Osteopathic Collaborative is a unified, statewide program providing excellent osteopathic education and curriculum at both sponsoring and academic partner programs sites: Baraboo, Eau Claire/Augusta, La Crosse, Lakeland, Madison, Waukesha, and Wausau.
+The Osteopathic Collaborative offers Osteopathic Designated Residents at all statewide locations the following unique educational experiences:

-- Graduates are eligible to take both the AOBFP (osteopathic) and ABFM (allopathic) family medicine board exams
+Residency programs within the Statewide Osteopathic Collaborative are among the first in the nation to receive ACGME Osteopathic Recognition, reinforcing our commitment to providing osteopathic education within the Single Accreditation System.
+Graduates are eligible to take both the AOBFP (osteopathic) and ABFM (allopathic) family medicine board exams